 "Sometimes we are needing an extra friend, so we can all understand each other,” he added.

-Delmore spoke on values of humility, respect and empathy in his talk, as he wants a path that moves forward and is rooted in mutual understanding and collective action.
+Delorme spoke on values of humility, respect and empathy in his talk, as he wants a path that moves forward and is rooted in mutual understanding and collective action.

-One of the key areas Delmore focuses on is economic reconciliation.
+One of the key areas Delorme focuses on is economic reconciliation.
 He believes that true reconciliation involves ensuring that Indigenous communities have equitable access to resources and opportunity.
 This includes creating a pathway for Indigenous peoples to thrive in business, education and governance, without losing sight of their cultural identities.

-Delmore’s vision for the future is one where Indigenous and non-Indigenous peoples walk together, united by a shared commitment to healing the wounds of the past and building a brighter future.
+Delorme’s vision for the future is one where Indigenous and non-Indigenous peoples walk together, united by a shared commitment to healing the wounds of the past and building a brighter future.

-At the end of his speech, the drums began to play, and they sang the Nakota the friendship song.
+At the end of his speech, the drums began to play, and they sang the Nakota friendship song.

-The Arcola School, town of Arcola and PRNFN thanked everyone for coming out, and people could stick around to socialize and embrace the moment of Truth and Reconciliation.
+The Arcola School, Town of Arcola and PRNFN thanked everyone for coming out, and people could stick around to socialize and embrace the moment of Truth and Reconciliation.